evronm/Attestor/DAO.md

 ## Reward Award (Periodic and Non-interactive)
 - Rewards contract iterates through all active rewards formulas
-  - For each formula, it iterates through all the relevant attestations (each reward formula must reference at least one attestation structure instance) and mints the appropriate number of tokens to each attestee
+  - For each formula, it iterates through all the relevant attestations (each reward formula must reference at least one attestation structure instance) and mints the appropriate number of tokens to each attestee (maybe attestor as well).

 ## Voting Event
 - At the moment, I only have two types of voting events in mind:
   - Reward formula changes
   - Transfers out of the vault
 - The procedure seems to me like it should be the same:
-  - Proposal made and approved for voting (procedure TBD)
+  - Proposal made and approved for voting (procedure TBD as per above)
     - Proposals should include a voting/market period. with a minimum and maximum TBD at creation time.
   - One Voting token is issued for every permanent token in every wallet that holds them.
   - Voting token holders are now free to vote, sell their voting tokens, or do nothing.